The term "Do-It-Yourself" may seem pretty self-explanatory, but I want to talk a little bit about what that entails when it comes to making music.

 Basically, unlike most music that you hear, which is very much a collaborative art, what I do is singular.
 I write the music and lyrics to all of my songs.
 When it comes time to record them, I not only do the recording myself, but I also play all of the instruments.
 With the drums, while I do have a drum kit in the basement, I find that I get a cleaner sound using sequencing software, and it's a lot easier to work with in the mixing stage -- which, incidentally, is also my responsibility, as is the mastering.

 On the other side of the equation, I get to decide which songs make it to the album and what order they appear in.
 I decide what the cover art looks like.
+In most cases, I even took the photograph from which I made the album cover.
 I decide where it streams, where it sells and for how much.
 Basically, I have complete control over every aspect of my music.
 Every decision that brought it into existence was made entirely by me.
 Another bonus is that if I want to record a guitar track at 11:30 pm on a Tuesday, that's my prerogative.
 I can even re-record it a hundred times if I want to, and it doesn't cost me anything because I'm not paying for studio time.

-In a nutshell, I write music because it is something I love to do and that I want to share, plus I happen to have an unusual collection of skills that allows me to produce this stuff all by myself.
+In a nutshell, I write music because it is something I love to do and that I want to share, plus I have worked to collect the skills that allow me to produce this stuff by myself.
 I write songs that don't yet exist but seem like they should.
 Sometimes it feels like I'm just pulling them out of the ether.
-In that sense, I am merely the vessel for transforming them into something tangible.
+I am merely the vessel for transforming them into something tangible.
 As a DIY musician, I then take these songs as far as I can within my relatively limited means, which to me, is still infinitely better than when they did not yet exist.
+One is infinitely more than zero.